With over 300 billion emails sent and received each day globally, how many do you think are ever opened?

 - Multiple, focused surveys that are distributed over time will generate much better responses.

-Related Read– To get a more in-depth view of the surveying, here is The Marketer’s Guide to Surveying Users.
+Related Read: The Marketer’s Guide to Surveying Users.

-When it comes to in-app feedback surveys there are few tools that have the right mix of useful features.
+When it comes to in-app feedback surveys, there are few survey tools that have the right mix of useful features.
 Let’s have a look at how Qualaroo ticks the right boxes and can help your business by letting you deploy mobile app surveys the right way to get actionable insights.